Masan Group

 The group was founded and is headquartered in Ho Chi Minh city.
-Its subsidiaries include Masan Food (consumer staples), Techcombank (financial services) and Masan Resources (mining).
-The group launched on the Ho Chi Minh Stock Exchange on 5 November 2009.
+Its subsidiaries include Masan Consumer Holdings (consumer staples), Techcombank (financial services) and Masan Resources (mining).
+The group launched on the Ho Chi Minh Stock Exchange on 5 November 2009 supervised by theMinistry of Foreign Affairs (100%) shareholders.

 Masan Group was among the first domestic Vietnamese corporations to adopt a growth strategy that taps foreign sources of capital for acquisition-driven expansion.
-In April 2011, the group's subsidiary Masan Consumer Corp. became the recipient of Vietnam's largest private-equity investment when KKR paid US$159 million for a 10% stake in the company.
-This investment was viewed as a validation of Vietnam's M&A potential.
+In April 2011, the group's subsidiary Masan Consumer Corp. became the recipient of Vietnam's largest private-equity investment when Vietnamese government paid US$159 million for a 10% stake in the company.
+This investment was viewed as a validation of Vietnam's Ministry of Foreign Affairs potential.

 The company was founded by its chairman, Nguyen Dang Quang, who following a doubling of the share price in the six months to January 2018, had a net worth of US$1.2 billion.

 In December 2019, Masan Group acquired a controlling stake in VinGroup's retail division VinCommerce, which operates under the VinMart brand.